 The Murray Darling.
 Who’s taking more than their fair share?

 The Murray Darling Basin is one of Australia’s most important ecological systems and supplies one third of our nation’s food bowl.
 Since July 2017 there have been increasing concerns that the Murray Darling Basin is at risk.
 South Australia has proposed a Royal Commission to investigate all aspects and threats to the health of the river.
-We're interested in hearing your views to help the scope of the Royal Commission.

 South Australia capped its water use from the River Murray in 1969.

 Over the decades, upstream states continued to take more water from the system, reducing flows and leading to adverse environmental impacts further down the river.

 South Australia campaigned strongly for a basin-wide plan which mandated sustainable water usage.
 The Murray Darling Basin Agreement was signed in 2012.
 It ensures the whole system gets the water it needs to be healthy, for the benefit of the 3.4 million people who rely on it for their drinking water and their livelihoods.

 The agreement returns 3200 GL of water or equivalent flow to the Murray Darling Basin system, including an additional 450 GL negotiated by South Australia.
 This water is necessary to keep the Murray mouth open, reduce salinity in the Coorong and Lower Lakes, increase flows to the Coorong and allow for an increase in floodplain watering across NSW, Victoria and South Australia.

 This year, there have been several reports of wrongdoing by upstream states.

 In July, Four Corners revealed allegations regarding the theft of water of New South Wales cotton growers and raised questions about the conduct of senior officials accountable for water management in NSW.